 The business plan must also include specifications of all gaming software and details of where data and software will be hosted.
 All hosting and servers must be in Malta to be in line with the Malta online gaming license requirements.

 The corporate entity filing the application must have a minimum issued and paid-up share capital of between EUR 40,000 and EUR 240,000 depending on the circumstances of the applicant.
-To find out more about this and what the requirements relating to you are, contact Fast Offshore for more detailed information.

 Each individual involved in the application process or who is considered an applicant must pass due diligence checks.
 They are required to submit documents relating to their identity, address, and source of funds.
 Fast Offshore will provide more information on required due diligence below.